Emmanuel Sanders Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Season Stats

-- Sanders has hauled in 626 yards (on 42 catches) with four touchdowns.
-He's been targeted 72 times, and is averaging 39.1 yards per game.
+- Sanders has caught 42 passes on 72 targets for 626 yards and four touchdowns, averaging 39.1 yards per game.

-- So far this season, 11.8% of the 609 passes thrown by his team have gone Sanders' way.

 - Sanders (10 red zone targets) has been the recipient of 8.6% of his team's 116 red zone pass attempts.